puzzle-js/puzzle-warden/README.md

 ## Features
 - 📥  **Smart Caching** Caches requests by converting HTTP requests to smart key strings. ✅
+- 🚧  **Request Holder** Stopping same request to be sent multiple times. ✅
+- 🚥  **API Queue** Throttles API calls to protect target service. ✅
+- 😎  **Easy Implementation** Warden can be easily implemented with a few lines of codes. ✅
 - 👻  **Request Shadowing** Copies a fraction of traffic to a new deployment for observation. 📝
-- 🚧  **Request Holder** Stopping same request to be sent multiple times. 📝
-- 🚥  **API Queue** Throttles API calls to protect target service. 📝
-- 😎  **Easy Implementation** Warden can be easily implemented with a few lines of codes. ✅
 - 🔌  **Support** Warden can be used with anything but it has out of the box support for [request](https://github.com/request/request). 📝
 - 🚉  **Reverse Proxy** It can be deployable as an external application which can serve as reverse proxy. 📝
 - 🔩  **Ingress Controller** Warden can be used as Ingress Controller. 📝